HOMFRAY TRUST

 Homfray & Co. became a company in the 18th Century when Francis Homfray

 Henry Homfray founded the second incarnation of Homfray & Co in1891.
-He returned to Yorkshire (historically the family home) with his wife Marie Theresa Woodward to produce carpets around Halifax.
+He returned to Yorkshire (historically the family home) with his wife Marie Theresa Woodward to produce carpets.
 The company expanded to employ over three thousand people in Yorkshire as well as having operations in Portugal, Pakistan and Australia.
 In 1952 Homfray & Co. was the first company to make carpets by the tufting process on a narrow machine at Albert Mill, Halifax.